antaresproject/docs/docs/getting_started/contributing.md

 [TOC]

 Antares is an open-source software.
 It means that anyone can contribute to its development.
-> **Note that only PHP 7 compatibility issues are accepted.**
+**Please note:** only PHP 7 compatibility issues are acceptable.

-When contributing to Antares Project repository you have to follow some points and workflow.
+When contributing to Antares Project repository you have to follow this guide and it's workflow.
-It allows us to resolve the requests quickly.
+It will help Antares Development Team to resolve the requests quickly.
 Following below guidelines will result less work for both you and our team.

 ## Contributing Bugfixes or Features